Examples by what we do:

 A bit about Arts Council England

 Arts Council England’s mission is “Great art for everyone”.
 Engagement is therefore front and centre of what the Arts Council wants to achieve.
 By helping its regularly funded arts organisations (now called National Portfolio Organisations) think more about engagement, it helps them to not only increase and diversify audiences, but it also helps with their overall sustainability.

-In 2009 the East region was the only Arts Council area without an Audience Development Agency.
+The East region was the only Arts Council area without an Audience Development Agency.
 The Arts Council team in the East wanted to explore new ways of supporting their regularly funded organisations to develop their audiences, which would be highly effective, but economical to deliver.